Chungmang: Culture, religion and tourism

-Bhulke — a small pond beside the Muga River.
+Bhulke - a small pond beside the Muga River.
 Local belief holds that fish once emerged from this spot with a large watercourse.
 Recent works by the Koshi Provincial Government added a road, water taps, rest stops, washrooms and a temple.
 Irrigation from the site serves Jhyamte Bar, Chuhade, Pangre, Doban, Khaya Bagar, Sathumure, Belbote and Dumje.

-Saseshwar Temple, Shivalaya — established in 2018 BS by Agnidhar and Pushpalal Ghimire in memory of their father, Sashidhar Ghimire; daily worship and special ceremonies are held.
+Saseshwar Temple, Shivalaya - established in 2018 BS by Agnidhar and Pushpalal Ghimire in memory of their father, Sashidhar Ghimire; daily worship and special ceremonies are held.

-Chuche Singhadevi Sthan (Hatuwali Tole) — owned by the Chungmang Farm of PARC; devotees believe worship brings prosperity.
+Chuche Singhadevi Sthan (Hatuwali Tole) - owned by the Chungmang Farm of PARC; devotees believe worship brings prosperity.
 Traditions include goat and pigeon offerings; special puja take place on the full moon days of Baisakh and Mangshir.

-Kuthumi Subba Than — a shrine associated with local Subba lineage (details to be added).
+Kuthumi Subba Than - a shrine associated with local Subba lineage (details to be added).

-Paruhang–Sumnima Park — a cultural site important for the Rai community's Udhauli and Ubhauli festivals.
+Paruhang–Sumnima Park - a cultural site important for the Rai community's Udhauli and Ubhauli festivals.

-Pashupati Panchayan Temple — located in Timsina Tole; built in 2078 BS at the initiative of social workers Dadhiram Timsina, Ganesh Prasad Timsina and Ramadevi Poudel; daily worship, bhajan and kirtan are held, with a special programme during Maha Shivaratri.
+Pashupati Panchayan Temple - located in Timsina Tole; built in 2078 BS at the initiative of social workers Dadhiram Timsina, Ganesh Prasad Timsina and Ramadevi Poudel; daily worship, bhajan and kirtan are held, with a special programme during Maha Shivaratri.

-Bhut Daha — a pool along the Nakuwa Khola in Parajuli Tole with tourism potential.
+Bhut Daha - a pool along the Nakuwa Khola in Parajuli Tole with tourism potential.

 Other shrines and sites include Chaurasi Devi (Ghyampe Gaun), Thaani Sthan (site of clan worship during Udhauli, Ubhauli and Dashain), and Alegaun Subbathan (worship on Dashain and the full moons of Mangshir and Baisakh).

 Local organisations include the Nar Smriti Pratisthan commemorating social leader Nar Bahadur Kuthumi, and various community groups; a local Red Cross sub-branch and model farmers' groups are reported but require confirmation.

-Cultural heritage includes folk songs such as Ganesh Ijam Khoku Chintang Song and Khoku Chintang Dukhyo Ki Arun Susauda, the latter commemorating 24 martyrs who died resisting the Panchayat regime in 2036 BS.Khoku Chintang Dukhyo Ki Arun Susauda (YouTube).